Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/4_MessageBrokers/ReadMe.md

 <img title="Message-Transfer-Model" alt="Alt text" src="assests/Traditional-Message-Patterns.drawio.png">

 ## Point-To-Point Model (Message Queuing)
-- Once the message is delivered to the consumer ( one  ), it would be removed from Queue.
+- Once the message is delivered to the one consumer, it would be removed from Queue.
 - The main goal is to `distribute messages individually` and promptly, ensuring that `work is parallelized equitably` and messages are handled roughly in the order they came in the queue.
 - [RabbitMQ](RabbitMQ.md), [Amazon SNS](../../2_AWSComponents/5_MessageBrokerServices/AmazonSNS.md) support `Point-To-Point` technique.